The Problem with Indefinite Optimism

 🜂 The Outcome

 Acceleration gave us motion; we reuse its engines to build public infrastructure.
-Humanism gave us conscience; we encode it in software and governance.
+Humanism gave us conscience; we encode it.
 Regrounding gives us coordinates; we localize data, value, and decisions.
-Put together, it’s accelerationist humanism — a system that moves fast and remembers where it is.
+Put together: a system that moves fast and remembers where it is.